Philzen/open-accident-map/README.md

 SELECT PostGIS_version();
 ```

-Change diretory to the path where your dump is stored
+Change directory to the path where your dump is stored

 ```
 sudo -i -u postgres dropdb postgis_db